FE8Dev/FE8RProject/FE8_arsenals.md

 ## Lance

-A lance that deals extra damage and receives less damage based on Artur's luck.
+A Light lance that deals extra damage and receives less damage based on Artur's luck.
 In the latest form, gets extra attacks based on Artur's luck.

 ### Earliest access